 Jump to:

-The Perfect (Untraditional) Chili Oil
+Fool-Proof (Untraditional) Chili Oil

 Traditionalists typically steep aromatics in oil and use this as the primary way to infuse flavor.
 It's sometimes drained before pouring the hot oil onto chilies / chili flakes.
 It's pure, simple, and while this method is certainly delicious, I usually crave more morsels of umami in mine.